nicholasvarela/CornQuest-CS3110-Final/INSTALL.md

 - On Ubuntu (or WSL with Ubuntu):
   - `sudo apt-get update`
-  - `sudo apt-install libffi-dev`
+  - `sudo apt-get install libffi-dev`
-  - `sudo apt-install libsdl2-dev`
+  - `sudo apt-get install libsdl2-dev`
-  - `sudo apt-install libsdl2-image-dev`
+  - `sudo apt-get install libsdl2-image-dev`
+  - `sudo apt-get install libsdl2-mixer-dev`
   - You may need to also install `pkgconfig` with `sudo apt-install pkgconfig`

 Next, install the required dependencies using `opam`: